No products in the cart.

 This is actually easier to understand:

-The higher you set the f/stop number in your manual mode the further or higher is the depth of field focus.
+The higher you set the f/stop number in your camera mode the further or higher is the depth of field focus.

-The lower you set the f/stop number in your manual mode the smaller is the depth of field focus.
+The lower you set the f/stop number in your camera mode the smaller is the depth of field focus.

 Here you can see example Pictures with a ruler from lower (short DoF) to higher f/stop (wider DoF) which will make it clear.